 Amorgos – hiking through charming mountain villages, snorkeling in crystal clear waters and off the back birding

 This was my first post covid-19 pandemic travel outside of Denmark, and after all my internal debate regarding how responsible it was to travel abroad (pre-vaccination and everything), I decided to go to Greece and enjoy life a little.
-Before, during and after traveling I ensured to follow all the local guidelines and carried out all the neccesary precautions I possibly could.
+Before, during and after traveling I ensured to follow all the local guidelines and carried out all the necessary precautions I possibly could.
 Always check the local travel guidelines and be aware that the situation can change quickly.

 Last updated November 21 2021